askmyhat/stanford-corenlp-python-wrapper/README.md

 p = nlp.Engine(path, "openie")
 # or more
 p = nlp.Engine(path, ["openie", "dcoref"])
-# Also nitializing all dependencies
+# This also intialize all dependencies

 # Show all avaliable annotators
 print(nlp.Engine.avaliable_annotators)